EXPLORING MISSION | WORLD MISSION LECTURES

 A variety of mission agencies are present and it’s therefore a great opportunity to rub shoulders with those on the mission field and other representatives.

-Where possible, we always wish to work with other mission agencies, and Generation (the Mission Board of the Free Church of Scotland).
+Where possible, we always wish to work with other mission agencies and the Mission Board of the Free Church of Scotland.

 9.00 – 9.50 am: Sermon from Mission Agency personnel